manfrom83/Sample-Forge/README.md

 # Sample Forge

-Research tool for deterministic inferance and convergent sampling parameters in large language models.
+Research tool for deterministic inference and convergent sampling parameters in large language models.

 ## Highlights
 - Server Config: Build and launch a local `llama-server` with validated flags.